benhoyt/cdnupload/README.rst

 About the author
 ================

 cdnupload is written and maintained by Ben Hoyt: a `software developer <http://benhoyt.com/cv/>`_, `Python contributor <http://benhoyt.com/writings/scandir/>`_, and general all-round software geek.
-See his personal website as `benhoyt.com <http://benhoyt.com/>`_.
+For more info, see his personal website at `benhoyt.com <http://benhoyt.com/>`_.